tengstrand/lein-polylith/readme.md

 user:
 ```

-This means that *cmd-line* depends on *user* and that user doesn’t depend on other components at all (via interfaces).
-The deps command finds dependencies to *interfaces* but converts them to components.
+This means that *cmd-line* depends on *user* and that user doesn’t depend on other components at all.
+The [deps](#deps) command finds dependencies to other components via the *interfaces*.

 We can also list function dependencies:
 ```